2024–25 Ukrainian Amateur Cup

-The 2024–25 Ukrainian Amateur Cup season started on September 4, 2024.
+The 2024–25 Ukrainian Amateur Cup was the 29th season of the national football cup competition for amateur teams, which started on September 4, 2024.

 Starting from this season, there was discontinued the old away goal rule.
 Also, the final stage is expected to consist of a single match rather than the home-away legs as it was traditionally.

 The defending champions FC Mykolaiv chose not to compete instead competed at the 2024–25 Ukrainian Cup.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).